sean-gugler/DeathmazeFairPlay/README.md

 3. Original game, with more bugs fixed by the Fair Play author
 4. Fair Play fan release

-All four are included in the provided disk image for easy comparison.
+All four are included in the provided DOS 3.3 disk image for easy comparison.

+The latter two are also included in a ProDOS disk image.
+These versions remove support for saving to cassette, but can now manage up to 10 simultaneous save files.

 ## Saved Game file

 WARNING: The original game (editions 1 through 3) saves the game directly to track 3, sector 0.
 This is safe on the provided disk because I've allocated a "RESERVED" file to protect that sector.
 The same may not be true if you copy the files to another disk, so be careful!
 The safest (though wasteful) thing to do is use a completely blank disk for saved games.

-The **Fair Play** edition saves the game to a proper DOS file through ordinary catalog allocation.
-This edition and its save file are safe to transport by ordinary means to any other disk.
-Probably won't work in ProDOS, though.
+The DOS 3.3 **Fair Play** edition and all ProDOS editions save the game to a proper file through ordinary catalog allocation.
+These editions and their save files are safe to transport by ordinary means to any other disk.

 The original game required saving to slot 6, drive 1.
-The Fair Play edition will save to the same slot and drive the game was launched from.
+The Fair Play edition will save to the same disk the game was launched from.
+On ProDOS, if you move the game files to a subfolder, be sure to edit the STARTUP program to adjust the PREFIX accordingly, or else save files may be stored in the root of the device volume.

 ## Bugs fixed in later retail
 * Breaking an item now clears it from the inventory display.